Noumena-bcn/bcn-energy/README.rst

 Update any packages if necessary by typing y to proceed.

 - Create a virtual environment for your project
-In the terminal client enter the following where ìyourenvnameî is the name you want to call your environment, and replace ìx.xî with the Python version you wish to use.
+In the terminal client enter the following where ‚Äúyourenvname‚Äù is the name you want to call your environment, and replace ‚Äúx.x‚Äù with the Python version you wish to use.
 (To see a list of available python versions first, type conda search "^python$" and press enter.) conda create -n yourenvname python=x.x anaconda
 Press y to proceed.
-This will install the Python version and all the associated anaconda packaged libraries at ìpath_to_your_anaconda_location/anaconda/envs/yourenvnameî
+This will install the Python version and all the associated anaconda packaged libraries at ‚Äúpath_to_your_anaconda_location/anaconda/envs/yourenvname‚Äù

 - Activate your virtual environment.
 To activate or switch into your virtual environment, simply type the following where yourenvname is the name you gave to your environment at creation.